onlyhavecans/squirrels.wtf/content/posts/chef-frustrations.md

 Just to recap;

-- I believe chef's biggest weakness is documentation, which creates a wall in the learning curve to hit right after "I can now build and deploy a test apache on a linode" and "I can build and deploy this in a staging enviroment"
+- I believe chef's biggest weakness is documentation, which creates a wall in the learning curve to hit right after "I can now build and deploy a test apache on a linode" and "I can build and deploy this in a staging environment"
 - I think there should be a learn chef 200 series that goes over;
   - Using a wrapper cookbook, and the different types of abstraction you often see with these.
   - Teaching everything chef-dk adds; bootstrapping, runtests, and automated integration testing.